vasyl83/SV07update/README.md

 sudo apt-get install python3-numpy python3-matplotlib libatlas-base-dev libopenblas-dev ~/klippy-env/bin/pip install -v numpy
 ```
-The last command will take a loooooooooong time, be patient.

 Now using Input Shaper on KilpperScreen will not give out any errors.